Abhi-604/Smart_Notepad/README.md

 - **Language Translation:** Translate notes between languages on demand using Google’s Translate API.
 The `googletrans` library provides free translation services in Python, so users can instantly convert a note’s language with a single command.
 - **Data Encryption:** Secure sensitive notes with encryption before saving.
 Smart Notepad uses the Caesar Cipher technique to encrypt and decrypt text, ensuring that stored notes remain confidential.
 - **Graphical User Interface:** A clean, intuitive GUI built with Tkinter offers menu options (File, Edit, Tools, Help) and buttons for all features.
 The design follows standard desktop-notepad layouts but adds controls for the advanced functions above.
 - **Database Backend:** Notes can be saved and retrieved from an Oracle database for persistence.
-The `cx_Oracle` (or `python-oracledb`) module is used to connect to Oracle DB instances, allowing notes matadata or cradentials (eg. owner name, password) to be stored in a structured database table and the file is saved on the system and when tried to open ask for the cradential to authenticate the owner.
+The `cx_Oracle` (or `python-oracledb`) module is used to connect to Oracle DB instances, allowing notes metadata or credentials (eg, owner name, password) to be stored in a structured database table and the file is saved on the system, and when it is tried to open asks for the credentials to authenticate the owner.

 ## Technologies Used